Yang Gao

 2041 North Hall, UCSB

 Welcome!
-I am a sixth year Ph.D. candidate in Economics at the University of California, Santa Barbara.
-My research interests lie primarily in Macroeconomics and Environmental and Energy Economics.
-I am on the job market in the 2024-25 academic year.
-Feel free to reach out if there is a good fit!
+I am a final year Ph.D. candidate in Economics at the University of California, Santa Barbara.
+My main research interests lie in Macroeconomics, Environmental Economics, and Firm Dynamics.

 Education